 1. Start by recognizing that you may not have a picture-perfect family

-Reading about ideal familial relationships in my childhood had planted in my mind many idyllic expectations of how families should get along.
+Reading about ideal familial relationships in my childhood planted in my mind many idyllic expectations of how families should get along.

 However, when we step away from the fictional realm, we realize that we may not have “perfect” family members.
 We can’t insert our parents into AutoCAD, redesign them so they reflect our views and values, and 3D print revised versions of them.
 We have to live with this reality’s fixed state—and be okay with it.